albertwujj/albertwujj.github.io/_posts/2019-04-10-In-Depth: Explaining OpenAI's GPT-2.md

 Then, to determine the weight for a specific (input position, output position) pair, we use the corresponding (key, query) pair.
 This can be as simple as taking the dot product of the key and query.

 So, ‘attention’ covers the broad range of methods based on taking a combination of the input items weighted using ‘keys’ and ‘queries’.
 Where do we get these keys and queries?
 In the case of self-attention, where the output sequence is the same size as the input sequence, the keys and queries are both the input sequence itself.
-Yes, you read that right.
 If you only use the dot product to calculate weights, each output vector will essentially be the average of the vectors most similar to the corresponding input vector.
-The self-attention operation will not change the by much at all.
+The self-attention operation will not change the sequence by much at all.

 However, there are a couple important modifications which, among other things, helps this issue.
 One is called multi-head attention.
-In multi-head attention, the queries, keys, and values are projected to multiple smaller-dimension spaces using a fully-connected neural network layer.
+In multi-head attention, the input sequence, queries, and keys are projected to multiple fewer-dimension spaces using a fully-connected neural network layer.
 Then, the results from the attention operation in each space are concatenated then projected back to the original dimensions using another fully-connected layer.

 As the neural-network layers will be trained through gradient descent (our attention operation is differentiable), even if you simply use the dot product to calculate weights within each projected space, the model can learn projections that result in more than just naked similarity between the original key and query.